ucsb-cs148-s21/t7-local-network-file-transfer/usage.md

 ### To send a file from the Host computer to the other device (Client): ###
 1. Run Loft.
-2. Select the file to send.
+2. On the Host, Click on the `Send Files...` Button and select the file to send.
 (Close and restart if greyed)
 3. Click on the `Start Connection` Button.
-4. Open the shown address in the Client device's browser.
+4. On the Client device's browser, pen the shown address.
 5. Select the `Receive File` button to download the file.
 6. Back on the Host machine, select `Done Transferring`.